return42/sphkerneldoc/linux_src_doc/include/drm/drm_bridge_h.rst

     then this would be \ :c:type:`drm_encoder_helper_funcs.mode_set <drm_encoder_helper_funcs>`\ .
 The display
     pipe (i.e.  clocks and timing signals) is off when this function is called.

+    The adjusted_mode parameter is the mode output by the CRTC for the first bridge in the chain.
+It can be different from the mode parameter that contains the desired mode for the connector at the end of the bridges chain, for instance when the first bridge in the chain performs scaling.
+The adjusted mode is mostly useful for the first bridge in the chain and is likely irrelevant for the other bridges.

+    For atomic drivers the adjusted_mode is the mode stored in
+    \ :c:type:`drm_crtc_state.adjusted_mode <drm_crtc_state>`\ .

+    NOTE:

+    If a need arises to store and access modes adjusted for other locations than the connection between the CRTC and the first bridge, the DRM framework will have to be extended with DRM bridge states.

 pre_enable